wp-plugins/list-category-posts/readme.txt

 Template system has changed.
 Custom templates should be stored in WordPress theme folder.

 == Changelog ==

+= 0.42 =
+ * Fixes excludeposts=this.
+ * Adds customfield_tag and customfield_class to customize an HTML tag and CSS class for custom fields.

 = 0.41.2 =
  * Small bugfix with customfield_display_name (wasn't working now it